Israel recalls negotiators after reaching ‘dead end’ in Qatar talks | KRDO

 The negotiators were from Israel’s Mossad intelligence service and the statement said it was the head of the agency, David Barnea, who recalled the team.

-United States Vice President Kamala Harris, who is in Dubai for the COP28 climate summit, spoke with the Emir of Qatar after negotiations broke down Saturday, a White House official said.
-Harris has been on the front lines of US diplomatic efforts to find a resolution to the crisis in the Middle East, speaking with the leaders of Egypt, the UAE and Jordan on the sidelines of the summit.

-The tenuous truce between Hamas and Israel lasted seven days before collapsing on Friday morning, with Israel accusing the militant group of firing rockets in violation of the accord.

-The Israel Defense Forces said it carried out more than 400 strikes in the first 24 hours of renewed fighting, targeting both Hamas and Islamic Jihad, another militant group in Gaza.
+The Israel Defense Forces said it carried out more than 400 strikes in the first 24 hours of renewed fighting that began Friday morning, targeting both Hamas and Islamic Jihad, another militant group in Gaza.

 The Hamas-run Ministry of Health in Gaza said Saturday that most of the victims were women and children, and dozens are feared dead after the apparent bombardment of a multi-story concrete building in the Jabalya refugee camp.